spyip/react-film/README.md

 | `scrollOneRight` | `() => {}` | Helper function to scroll one item to the right |
 | `scrollTo` | `(({ index: number, indexFraction: number }) => {}) => {}` | Scroll to a specified index, see [sample below](#sample-scrollto-code) |

-> If the context object lack of features you want to use, just [file us an issue](https://github.com/spyip/react-film/issues) and tell us about your idea.
+> If the context object lack of features you want to use, just [tell us your idea](https://github.com/spyip/react-film/issues).

 ### Sample `scrollTo` code